sturlabragason/sturlabragason.github.io/_posts/2023-03-01-SynapseAPI.md

 ## Introduction

-In this blog post, we will explore how Terraform, Azure Functions, and Pwsh can be used together to query a Synapse serverless instance and expose some of the data through API calls.
+In this blog post, I will explore how Terraform, Azure Functions, and Pwsh can be used together to query a Synapse serverless instance and expose some of the data through API calls.

 <b> <u> As the solution is proprietary, I will only share the necessary sections of the code. </u> </b>